 - Toss all of the ingredients except for the avocados in a large bowl.
 Cover with plastic wrap and chill for 30 minutes up to 24 hours.

 - When ready to serve, gently fold in avocados.
-Taste and add additional salt, pepper and add desired amount of jalapeno seeds for more heat (optional).
+Taste and add additional salt, pepper, and the desired amount of jalapeno seeds for more heat (optional).

 Notes